- A stock is a financial security that represents an ownership interest in a company.

 What Is a Stock?

-Thus, when you buy a share — or multiple shares — of stock, you are purchasing a proportionate claim on a company’s net assets and future earnings.
+A stock is a type of financial security that represents an ownership interest – equity – in a company.
+That equity is established on a per-share basis and owners are often referred to as shareholders or stockholders.
+Therefore, when you buy a share — or multiple shares — of stock, you are purchasing a proportionate claim on a company’s net assets and future earnings.

 - There are a total of 1,500,000 Vision Global Corp shares outstanding.

-This means that your investment is worth $800,000.
+This means your investment is worth $800,000.

 - Price Appreciation

 - This is when the price of a stock increases since purchase.
 Like a rise in the value of your home or any other asset you own, the increase represents a potential gain that can be obtained upon selling it.